PBW deformations of braided products: Acknowledgments

 \section{Acknowledgments}

-We thank Ulrich Kr\"ahmer for some very helpful correspondence regarding algebras in braided categories, and we thank Pavel Etingof for providing useful references and for supplying Problem~\ref{prob:iCa}.
-Walton was supported by NSF grant \#DMS-1550306.
-Witherspoon was supported by NSF grant \#DMS-1401016.
+The authors would like to thank the anonymous referee for their useful comments which improved the exposition of this manuscript.
+We also thank Ulrich Kr\"ahmer for some very helpful correspondence regarding algebras in braided categories, and we thank Pavel Etingof for providing useful references and for supplying Problem~\ref{prob:iCa}.
+Walton was supported by NSF grants \#DMS-1550306 and 1663775.
+Witherspoon was supported by NSF grants \#DMS-1401016 and 1665286.